Category: News

 Book Says Bush Ignored Urgent Warning on Iraq

-NYT: The warning is described in Bob Woodward’s “State of Denial,” scheduled for publication on Monday by Simon & Schuster.
-The book says President Bush’s top advisers were often at odds among themselves, and sometimes were barely on speaking terms, but shared a tendency to dismiss as too pessimistic assessments from American commanders and others…
+The warning is described in Bob Woodward’s “State of Denial,” scheduled for publication on Monday by Simon & Schuster.
+The book says President Bush’s top advisers were often at odds among themselves, and sometimes were barely on speaking terms, but shared a tendency to dismiss as too pessimistic assessments from American commanders and others about the situation in Iraq.

 • Iraq Contractor's Work Is Further Criticized

-Washington Post: In a report released yesterday, inspectors found that the Baghdad Police College posed a health risk after feces and urine leaked through the ceilings of student barracks.
-The facility, part of which will need to be demolished, also featured floors that heaved inches off the ground and a room where water dripped so…
+In a report released yesterday, inspectors found that the Baghdad Police College posed a health risk after feces and urine leaked through the ceilings of student barracks.
+The facility, part of which will need to be demolished, also featured floors that heaved inches off the ground and a room where water dripped so heavily that it was known as “the rain forest.”

 • Distrust Breaks the Bonds Of a Baghdad Neighborhood